American Lung Association

 Xcel Energy provides energy to millions of homes and businesses across eight Western and Midwestern states.
 The company is leading the clean energy transition across all the ways it powers people’s lives, from its vision to deliver 100% clean electricity by 2050 to reducing emissions from its natural gas service and making it more affordable and convenient to use electric transportation as it works toward powering 1.5 million EVs by 2030.
 Xcel Energy’s annual Sustainability Report details its progress.

-The Saint Paul Foundation, McKnight Foundation, 3M Gives, Otto Bremer Trust, Minneapolis Foundation (through its Climate Action & Racial Equity Fund), Metro CERT (Great Plains Institute), General Motors (through its Climate Equity Fund), and Energy Foundation, have all generously supported this project.
+The Saint Paul Foundation, McKnight Foundation, 3M Gives, Xcel Energy, Otto Bremer Trust, Minneapolis Foundation (through its Climate Action & Racial Equity Fund), Metro CERT (Great Plains Institute), General Motors (through its Climate Equity Fund), and Energy Foundation, have all generously supported this project.

 The Bloomberg Philanthropies American Cities Climate Challenge provided substantial resources, including the support of technical partners Delivery Associates, Electrification Coalition, Sylver Consulting, and Vision Flourish.